Waterbed: History in 1800s

 A form of waterbed was invented in 1833 by the Scottish physician Neil Arnott.
 Dr. Arnott's Hydrostatic Bed was devised to prevent bedsores in patients, and comprised a bath of water with a covering of rubber-impregnated canvas, on which lighter bedding was placed.
-Arnott didn't patent it, permitting anyone to construct a bed to this design.
+Arnott did not patent it, permitting anyone to construct a bed to this design.

 The use of a waterbed (for the ailing Mrs. Hale) is mentioned in Elizabeth Gaskell's 1855 novel North and South.

 On May 18, 1863, a proposal for waterbed supplies was posted to newspapers by the USA Medical and Hospital Department, Medical Purveyor's Office, Washington D.C.
 The proposal requested a supplier for "water-beds, India Rubber Rubber Cushions, for air or water".

 In 1871, a waterbed was in use in Elmira, New York, for "invalids".
 It was briefly mentioned by Mark Twain in his article "A New Beecher Church", which was published in The New York Times on 23 July 1871.
 Twain wrote: "In the infirmary will be kept one or two water-beds (for invalids whose pains will not allow them to be on a less yielding substance) and half a dozen reclining invalid-chairs on wheels.
 The water-beds and invalid-chairs at present belonging to the church are always in demand, and never out of service".

 A newspaper classified want ad in 1877 requested "AN INDIA RUBBER Water-bed.
 3 feet by 2 feet, new or second hand.
 Call immediately at 1,222 Broadway."

 The protagonist Graham is placed on a waterbed in a glass case during his coma of 203 years in the 1898 H. G. Wells novel "The Sleeper Awakes".